cy2424/Machine-Learning-Projects/README.md

 # Overview
 The goal of this project is to predict whether a credit card application will be approved or not.
 The project is structured as follows:

-Data Preprocessing: We first load and preprocess the dataset, handling any missing or categorical values.
+Data Preprocessing: First, load and preprocess the dataset, handling any missing or categorical values.
-Model Training: We train a logistic regression model on the processed dataset.
+Model Training: Then, train a logistic regression model on the processed dataset.
-Model Deployment: We use Streamlit to create a web app where users can input their own data and see the model's prediction for their data.
+Model Deployment: Lastly, use Streamlit to create a web app where users can input their own data and see the model's prediction for their data.

 # App Interface
 The Streamlit app provides an intuitive interface where you can input the following parameters: